Institutional Animal Care and Use Committee (IACUC)

 Chair's Message

-The NTU Institutional Animal Care and Use Committee (IACUC) was established over a decade ago to uphold the University’s responsibilities regarding the ethical use of animals in research and education.
+The NTU Institutional Animal Care and Use Committee (IACUC) was established to uphold the University’s responsibilities for the ethical and responsible use of animals in research and education.
 Since 2017, the IACUC has operated under the oversight of the NTU Research Integrity and Ethics Office.

-The IACUC is tasked with ensuring that all research involving laboratory animals at NTU adheres to the National Advisory Committee for Laboratory Animal Research (NACLAR) guidelines.
-Committee members review all animal research protocols and ensure that animals are housed in advanced, well-maintained facilities currently located at NTU’s Yunnan and Novena campuses.
+The IACUC is responsible for ensuring that all research involving laboratory animals at NTU complies with the guidelines issued by the National Advisory Committee for Laboratory Animal Research (NACLAR).
+All animal research protocols are reviewed and approved by the Committee prior to commencement, and approved activities are subject to ongoing oversight.
+Animal research is conducted in purpose-built, well-maintained facilities located at NTU’s Yunnan and Novena campuses.

 Contact Us